With a population mainly consisting of expats, the protocols for doing business in Qatar often depend on who is being dealt with.

-The business culture of Qatar is typically Arabic, in that a great emphasis is placed on personal relationships between business associates – Qatari businessmen will always prefer to do business with people they are familiar with, and who they feel they can trust.
-For this reason, you will probably be required to engage the services of a local agent (or sponsor) in Qatar, who'll be able to provide you with important introductions and recommendations.
+The business culture of Qatar is typically Arabic, in that a lot of emphasis is placed on personal relationships between associates.
+Qatari businessmen prefer to do business with people they are familiar with, and who they feel they can trust.
+For this reason, expats may need help from a local agent (or sponsor) who can provide them with important introductions and recommendations.

 Attitude to foreigners in Qatar

 Qatar is far more friendly and open to foreigners than some of its neighbouring countries.
-However, it is essential that you behave at all times with respect for Islamic culture and traditions.
-Make sure that you have Arabic translations of all important documents ready and at hand, and try to learn a few basic Arabic words and greetings – your hosts will appreciate the effort.
+However, it's essential that expats always behave with respect for Islamic culture and traditions.
+Arabic translations of important documents should always be ready and at hand, and learning a few basic Arabic words and greetings is always appreciated.

 Dos and don'ts of doing business in Qatar

-- DO remain respectful and observant of Islamic culture and traditions
+- Do be respectful and observant of Islamic culture and traditions

-- DO make an effort to engage with the culture – learn some Arabic words, and educate yourself about the religion
+- Do make an effort to engage with the culture – learn some Arabic words, and become educated about the religion

-- DON'T be impatient, rude, or aggressive – this kind of behaviour will alienate you from the corporate culture in Qatar
+- Don't be impatient, rude or aggressive – this kind of behaviour will alienate expats from the corporate culture in Qatar